Libelles and political pornography

 An English engraving depicting the gutter publishers of Grub Street

 Inside France, state censorship and the use of lettres de cachet made publishing defamatory material a dangerous activity.
-The noted revolutionary Honore Mirabeau spent almost a year behind bars for writing a lukewarm satire about a powerful nobleman.
+The noted revolutionary Honore Mirabeau, for example, spent almost a year behind bars for writing a lukewarm satire about a powerful nobleman.

 Because of these dangers, the majority of libelles were published outside France and smuggled into the country.
 Several French libellistes were based in London, where publishing laws were more liberal and publishers could operate beyond the reach of the French government.

-Most London libellistes rented rooms and printing presses on Grub Street, a notorious haunt for struggling writers, gutter journalists and smut pedlars.
-Some referred to these expat publishers as Rousseaus du ruisseau (‘Rousseaus of the gutter’).
+Most London-based French libellistes rented rooms and printing presses on Grub Street, a notorious haunt for struggling writers, gutter journalists and smut pedlars.
+These expatriate publishers were sometimes referred to as Rousseaus du ruisseau (‘Rousseaus of the gutter’).

 Most libellistes were more interested in making money than inciting revolution.
-Many libelles generated more income from blackmail than sales.
-The ‘victim’ of a new libelle was often approached for a cash payment – if he wanted to prevent copies being printed and distributed.
-Many found it easier to pay the ransom than deal with a firestorm of gossip.
+Some libelles generated more incoming from blackmail than sales.
+The ‘victim’ of a new libelle was sometimes approached with the document with demands for a cash payment to prevent copies being distributed.
+Some found it easier to pay the ransom than deal with a firestorm of gossip.

 libelle